-Voyager is new to the market, having achieved product certification and first installation in 2019.
-While we believe we have quickly built a strong reputation in the industry, resulting in an estimated U.S. tracker market share of approximately 11% as of December 31, 2020, (which was calculated using our MW shipped for fiscal year 2020 compared to a total tracker market shipment estimate from a 2020 Wood Mackenzie report), the limited deployment of Voyager and the short operating history to date for systems that have been installed, coupled with our relatively smaller size and capitalization compared to some of our competitors, could result in lenders or tax equity providers refusing to provide the financing to our customers or their customers that is necessary to purchase solar energy systems based on our product platform on favorable terms, or at all.
-Additionally, an increase in interest rates, or a reduction in the supply of, or change in the market terms offered for, project debt or tax equity financing, could make it more difficult for our customers or their customers to secure the necessary financing on favorable terms, or at all.
+Voyager, and more recently Pioneer, are relatively new to the market, with Voyager having achieved product certification and first installation in 2019 and Pioneer being introduced to potential customers in September 2022.
+We believe our Voyager tracker allowed us to quickly build a strong reputation in the industry, resulting in us becoming the fourth largest tracker supplier in the United States in 2021, with an estimated market share of approximately 7% in 2021 (based on an estimate from a December 2022 Wood Mackenzie report).
+However, the limited deployment of Voyager and the short operating history to date for systems that have been installed, coupled with our relatively smaller size and capitalization compared to some of our competitors, could result in lenders or tax equity providers refusing to provide the financing to our customers that is necessary for them to purchase solar energy systems based on our product platform on favorable terms, or at all.
+Additionally, a further increase in interest rates, or a reduction in the supply of, or change in the market terms offered for project debt or tax equity financing, could make it more difficult for our customers to secure the necessary financing on favorable terms, or at all.
 Any of these events could result in reduced demand for our products, which could have a material adverse effect on our financial condition and results of operations.

-Our dependence on a limited number of customers may impair our ability to operate profitably.
+Our dependence on a limited number of customers as well as the payment terms we agree to with such customers may impair our ability to operate profitably.

 We have been dependent in each year since our inception on a small number of customers who generate a significant portion of our business.
-During the year ended December 31, 2021, three customers accounted for 37%, 20% and 15%, respectively of total revenue.
-During the year ended December 31, 2020, four customers accounted for 21%, 19%, 10% and 10%, respectively, of total revenue.
-Further, our trade accounts receivable are all from companies within the solar industry, are concentrated within three to four customers similar to our revenue, and, as such, we are particularly exposed to industry and customer credit risks.
+During the year ended December 31, 2022, three customers accounted for approximately 23%, 20% and 11%, respectively, of total revenue.
+During the year ended December 31, 2021, three customers accounted for approximately 37%, 20% and 15%, respectively, of total revenue.
+During the year ended December 31, 2020, four customers accounted for approximately 21%, 10% and 10%, respectively, of total revenue.
+Further, our trade accounts receivable are all from companies within or those that serve the solar industry.
+Three customers accounted for approximately 82% of our total receivables at December 31, 2022, including one customer that accounted for approximately 55% of our total receivables at December 31, 2022.